-Deep learning models are widely studied for the imputation tasks~\cite{JA21} in general MTS with missing values where i) the time series is observed at regular intervals, ii) sparsity (number of missing values over the number of observed values) is small, iii) all the channels are of equal lengths.
-On the contrary, AsTS often consist of i) non-periodic observations in a channel, ii) extremely sparse channels when one tries to align the AsTS iii) variable channel lengths in a single example, and iv) totally unobserved channels (missing entire channel).
-Because of these properties, modeling AsTS is often difficult for the standard deep learning models.
-In Figure~\ref{fig:motivation}, we delineate interpolation in AsTS from MTS.
+Deep learning models have been widely studied for imputation tasks in general multivariate time series (MTS) with missing values, where the time series is observed at regular intervals, the sparsity (number of missing values over the number of observed values) is small, and all the channels are of equal lengths.
+However, these models are not well suited for irregularly sampled time series with missing values (IMTS) due to their unique properties.
+IMTS often consist of non-periodic observations in a channel, extremely sparse channels when trying to align the IMTS, and variable channel lengths in a single example.
+These properties make modeling IMTS difficult for standard deep learning models.
+Figure~\ref{fig:motivation} illustrates the differences between interpolation in IMTS and MTS.

-While most of the existing literature concentrates on the classification of the AsTS~\cite{SM21,LM16,RC19,KM20,HM20,SM19}, a few works~\cite{SM21,CR18,RC19} study deterministic interpolation.
-Among them, multi Time Attention Network (mTAN)~\cite{SM21} that uses Variational Autoencoder (VAE) based approach produces the state-of-the-art results for the deterministic interpolation.
-Recently, Sukla et. al.~\cite{SM22} proposed Heteroscedastic Variational Autoencoder (HETVAE), a model that uses an Uncertainty aware multi Time Attention Network (UnTAN) and outputs heteroscedastic variance for probabilistic interpolation in AsTS.
-Similar to mTAN, UnTAN converts the time series with variable channel lengths to fixed dimension using a time attention model.
-However, HETVAE struggles to learn the cross channel interactions because it utilizes a separate time attention model for each channel.
-We show through our experiments that encoding observations in all the channels using a single encoder is useful and produces better interpolations.
+In the domain of IMTS, most research has focused on classification techniques~\cite{SM21,LM16,RC19,KM20,HM20,SM19,VJ22}.
+However, some studies have delved into the area of deterministic interpolation~\cite{SM21,CR18,RC19}, but a few on the probabilistic interpolation.
+Gaussian Process Regression models~\cite{BC07,WR06} were used traditionally for the task~\cite{DP14}.
+Tashiro et. al.\cite{TS21} proposed a score based diffusion model, CSDI, however it only produced homoscedastic variance meaning it provides same uncertainty for all the outputs.
+Recently, Sukla et. al.~\cite{SM22} introduced the Heteroscedastic Variational Autoencoder (HETVAE) which uses the Uncertainty aware multi Time Attention Network (UnTAN) to produce heteroscedastic variance for probabilistic interpolation in IMTS.
+HETVAE struggles to effectively learn cross-channel interactions because its core component UnTAN is built upon existing multi-Time Attention Network (mTAN)~\cite{SM21} which employs a separate time attention model for each channel.
+Through our experiments, we have found that encoding observations from all channels using a single encoder leads to more accurate interpolations.